Our gender pay gap is decreasing, and has been for some time, but we need to keep working hard to reduce it further.

 Alongside our formal development programmes and schemes, the University places great importance on building women's confidence in the workplace.
 Whether that be through facilitating networking opportunities; providing mentorship; or encouraging staff-led support groups, we encourage everyone to get involved.

-During the reporting period of 2021/22 a number of exciting virtual and face to face events took place across the University.
-Of particular note, was a programme of events to mark International Women’s day in March 2021, which included interactive open conversations, mentoring opportunities and engaging workshops with the aim of celebrating the social, economic and cultural achievements of women within the wider Swansea University community.
+During the reporting period of 2022/23 a number of exciting virtual and face to face events took place across the University.
+Of particular note, was a programme of events to mark International Women’s Day in March 2023, which included talks and panel discussion, workshops, and online celebrations of the achievements of women within our university community and beyond.

 Work-life balance